apache/doris/docs/en/extending-doris/doris-on-es.md

   "text": "Doris On ES"
 }
 ```
-The result of analyzed is：
+The result of analyzed is:

 ```
 {